-But now there are women in Germany drawing on the Beguine heritage to form a secular version of community living.
-These are inter-generational housing developments where single women of all ages are pooling their resources to live together and care for one another.
+But now, women in Germany have re-established a secular sisterhood model of their Beguine heritage.
+Inter-generational housing developments gather single women of all ages, pooling their resources to live together and care for one another.

-These are active independent retired Christian women.
-They have raised their families, cared for their husbands in their last illness, seen the children move away, and now live alone in the family home.
-Each woman confided how it feels, to manage a fixed income while watching property taxes soar, and to see their old neighborhood communities break up and disappear, replaced by mushrooming multi-story apartments for young high-tech workers.
+The kitchen brigade ladies are active independent retired Christian women.
+They have raised their families, cared for their husbands in their last illness, seen the children move away, and now live alone in roomy family homes.
+While we ate our soup, each woman confided how it feels, to manage a fixed income while watching property taxes soar, and to see their old neighborhood communities break up and disappear, replaced by mushrooming multi-story apartments for young high-tech workers.

 The women exchanged heartfelt questions.
 What about repair expenses and heating?
-What about the new world of break-ins and car prowling and vandalism and empty houses with squatters, on streets that used to be friendly?
-How does it feel to be living alone with no one to talk to?
-How would it feel to fall on the stairs, or get sick?
+What about the new world of break-ins and car prowling and vandalism and empty houses with squatters, on streets that used to be safe, with neighbors who used to be friendly?
+How do they cope with living alone with no interaction but the internet and the cat?
+What if one of them fell on the cellar stairs, or got sick?

-That’s what I spoke up and said to the women at the table.
+That’s what I said to the church women at the table.

 “But Mary,” people tell me, “there are internet services for this.”

-Sure, we can pay an agency to collect all our personal data on line, and to share it with heaven knows whom, and match a companion for us.
+Yes there are.
+We can pay a nationwide agency to collect all our personal data in The Cloud, and sell it to heaven knows whom, and choose our companion for us.

 Or, we can do it ourselves.
 We women can organize and choose our own households, based on existing friendships.